Coming to Hoi An Full Moon Festival and immersing yourself in a unique and lively space will surely give you unforgettable experiences.

 Colourful lanterns in Hoi An Mid-Autumn Festival

-Unlike Hoi An Full Moon Lantern Festival, which is only held in the Ancient Town, Mid Autumn Festival is celebrated all over the streets of Hoi An.
+Unlike Hoi An Full Moon Lantern Festival, which is only held in the Ancient Town, the Mid Autumn Festival is celebrated all over the streets of Hoi An.
 In other words, you can enjoy the Mid-Autumn Festival atmosphere anywhere in Hoi An.
 It is interesting that the Hoi An people assure visitors that no matter where you are during the Hoi An Mid Autumn Festival, you can see the bright lights of Hoi An lanterns.

 Experiencing Hoi An Mid-Autumn Festival, especially in the Ancient Town, is always an unforgettable memory for tourists who have been here.